zuai-logo

 Capacitance increases, because C = Q/V.

-Effect: Increases the capacitance by allowing more charge to be stored at the same voltage.
+An insulating material that increases capacitance when inserted into a capacitor, allowing more charge to be stored at the same voltage.